alwaysbegrowing/telegram-standup-bot/README.md

 # Self Hosting
 You are also to self-host this bot so no data is sent to our servers.

-To self host:
+### Self Hosting Setup

+1. Install Vercel CLI
+`yarn global add vercel`

+2. Setup the project with vercel
+`vercel deploy` // go through all the settings, when it asks for the build path, put in `/build` - for everything else - except the default options

-1. Create a telegram bot with botfather - https://core.telegram.org/bots#6-botfather
+3. Create a telegram bot with botfather - https://core.telegram.org/bots#6-botfather

+4. Add your telegram bot API key as an env variable `vercel env add TELEGRAM_API_KEY` // then enter your TG API get obtained in step 3

-2. Create a database instance with mongodb atlas - https://www.mongodb.com/cloud/atlas 3
+5. Create a database instance with mongodb atlas - https://www.mongodb.com/cloud/atlas
-4. Setup a webhook to your vercel URL https://core.telegram.org/bots/webhooks

-### How to run (first time)
-Make sure you have vercel CLI installed.
-If you don't install it with `yarn global add vercel`

-Add your ENV variables to vercel
+6. Add your MONGODB URI as an env variable
-`vercel env add TELEGRAM_API_KEY` // then enter your TG API get obtained in step 1 `vercel env add MONGODB_FULL_URI`// then enter your mongodb connection URL obtained in step 2
+`vercel env add MONGODB_FULL_URI`// then enter your mongodb connection URL obtained in step 2

+7. Pull down the env variables as a local .env file for local development `vercel env pull`

+8. Setup a webhook to your vercel URL https://core.telegram.org/bots/webhooks This is how your bot will know when events happen inside of telegram

-Run the application:
+### Run the application:
 ```
 yarn
 vercel dev